 Essentially, Wham-O had figured out how to harvest an older generation’s love for its products in a way that established them as suitably, authentically retro for younger people.
 From there, those younger people began engaging as well, egged on by stunts like a scavenger hunt where the company hid Frisbees all over Los Angeles and laid clues on social media.
 The event garnered press coverage and a robust turnout.
 “It was crazy,” Pronin says.
 “People were really looking for Frisbees -- and I’m like, ‘Come on, it’s just $5.99.
 You can buy it!’
 But people loved it.
 I loved it.”

 It stood as proof that for Wham-O, success was going to be about more than just selling an item.
 It was about meeting an untapped demand for being outside, among people, away from your computer and your phone.
 And this narrative led perfectly into the company’s invitation to inventors: Put pen to paper, draw up a toy that isn’t another app and send it to us.
-As of early 2018, Wham-O is developing or has released six items that came from this class of basement inventor.
+As of summer 2018, Wham-O is developing or has released six items that came from this class of basement inventor.
 One arrived as nothing more than a hand drawing on a piece of paper.

 When Hinnen’s snowball-bat submission arrived in Pronin’s inbox, she considered it one of the best she’d seen.
 “Sometimes it’s so bad -- like, you can’t even understand what [the inventor] is talking about,” she says.
 But Hinnen approached it like a pro.
 He even sent in a prototype with a fake snowball, and the staff tested it out in the office.
 “It was like hitting people’s heads,” she says.
 “We all loved it.”